Pokémon the Movie: Kyurem vs. the Sword of Justice: Plot

-Virizion, Terrakion, and Cobalion belong to a group of Pokémon called the Swords of Justice, which travel the world to protect people and Pokémon in need of help.
-Keldeo is in training to become a member of the Swords of Justice.
-His final challenge before he can become part of the group is to battle Kyurem, a powerful Dragon-type Pokémon with the ability to wield the power of Reshiram and Zekrom which lives in an abandoned mine.
+Virizion, Terrakion, and Cobalion belong to a group of Legendary Pokémon called the Swords of Justice, which travel the world to protect people and Pokémon in need of help; Keldeo is in training to become a member of the Swords of Justice.
+His final challenge before he can become part of the group is to battle Kyurem, a powerful Dragon-type Legendary Pokémon with the ability to wield the power of Reshiram and Zekrom which lives in an abandoned mine.
 However, the Swords of Justice do not believe that Keldeo is ready.

 Keldeo sneaks out to the mine, Full Court, to battle Kyurem, lying to him that he is a Sword of Justice.
 Kyurem breaks Keldeo's horn, causing Keldeo to become nervous and afraid.
 The Swords of Justice arrive at the Full Court to try and stop the fight.
 Angered by this, Kyurem freezes the Swords of Justice in ice.
-Keldeo runs away in panic.
-Kyurem chases after Keldeo, announcing that their battle is not over.
+Keldeo runs away in panic, and Kyurem chases after him, announcing that their battle is not over.

-The Pokémon trainers Ash Ketchum, Iris, and Cilan find an injured Keldeo on top of their train headed for Roshan City.
+Pokémon trainers Ash Ketchum, Iris, and Cilan find the injured Keldeo on top of their train headed for Roshan City.
 Kyurem arrives with his minions, several Cryogonal, still wanting to continue the fight.
 However, Kyurem withdraws when the train enters a tunnel.
 Keldeo is taken to Roshan City's Pokémon Center to be healed.
 Outside, Ash, Iris, and Cilan agree to help Keldeo and free the Swords of Justice together.
-Iris commandeers a zeppelin from the city's museum while Cilan uses an abandoned mine cart powered by his Stunfisk to bait Kyurem and the Cryogonal into following them while Ash and Keldeo sneak away to save the Swords of Justice on foot.
+Iris commandeers a zeppelin from the city's museum while Cilan uses an abandoned mine cart powered by his Stunfisk to bait Kyurem and the Cryogonal into following them, while Ash and Keldeo sneak away to save the Swords of Justice on foot.

 Kyurem returns to the mine to continue the battle.
 Ash heads to the Full Court with his Pikachu, Pignite, and Boldore to free the Swords of Justice.
 Infuriated that they are trespassing his home, Kyurem tries to attack them, but Keldeo rescues them, gaining the courage he needs to fight.
 Kyurem reveals that he already knew that Keldeo had lied about being a Sword of Justice but still accepted his challenge and intends to finish the battle.
 During the battle, Keldeo unlocks his Resolute Forme and is able to match Kyurem.
-The battle causes the Full Court to start collapsing, breaking the ice the Swords of Justice were imprisoned but when one of Kyurem's attacks accidentally gets sent towards Ash and his friends, Keldeo sacrifices his chance to win to protect them and is injured.
+The battle causes the Full Court to start collapsing, breaking the ice the Swords of Justice were imprisoned, but when one of Kyurem's attacks accidentally gets sent towards Ash and his friends, Keldeo sacrifices his chance to win to protect them and is injured.
 Keldeo yields to Kyurem, who praises the former for valuing his friends more than victory, and the battle ends.

 The Swords of Justice praise Keldeo for finally learning the true power of the sword, which officially makes him the fourth member of the team.
 The group retreats from the Full Court as it collapses.
 Kyurem freezes the falling Full Court to prevent being crushed and any more damage from being caused.